-for the crime of fraudulent declaration through the use of invoices or other documents for non-existent transactions pursuant to Article 2, paragraph 1 of Legislative Decree 74/2000, a fine of up to 500 shares.
-A reduced sanction (up to 400 quotas) is instead provided for the hypotheses referred to in the newly introduced paragraph 2-bis of the aforesaid regulation (i.e. where the amount of the fictitious passive elements is less than 100,000 euro);

-- for the crime of fraudulent declaration by means of other devices pursuant to Article 3 of Legislative Decree 74/2000, the monetary sanction up to 500 quotas; - for the offence of issuing invoices or other documents for non-existent transactions pursuant to Article 8, paragraph 1 of Legislative Decree 74/2000, the monetary sanction up to 500 quotas.
-A reduced sanction (up to 400 quotas) is instead provided for the cases referred to in the newly introduced paragraph 2-bis of the aforesaid regulation (i.e. where the amount not corresponding to the true amount indicated in the invoices or documents per tax period is less than 100,000 euro); - for the crime of concealment or destruction of accounting documents pursuant to Article 10 of Legislative Decree 74/2000, the monetary sanction up to 400 quotas; - for the crime of fraudulent deduction from the payment of taxes pursuant to Article 11 of Legislative Decree 74/2000, the monetary sanction up to 400 quotas.
+- for the crime of fraudulent declaration through the use of invoices or other documents for non-existent transactions pursuant to Article 2, paragraph 1 of Legislative Decree 74/2000, a fine of up to 500 shares.
+A reduced sanction (up to 400 quotas) is instead provided for the hypotheses referred to in the newly introduced paragraph 2-bis of the aforesaid regulation (i.e. where the amount of the fictitious passive elements is less than 100,000 euro); - ❖ for the crime of fraudulent declaration by means of other devices pursuant to Article 3 of Legislative Decree 74/2000, the monetary sanction up to 500 quotas; - ❖ for the offence of issuing invoices or other documents for non-existent transactions pursuant to Article 8, paragraph 1 of Legislative Decree 74/2000, the monetary sanction up to 500 quotas.
+A reduced sanction (up to 400 quotas) is instead provided for the cases referred to in the newly introduced paragraph 2-bis of the aforesaid regulation (i.e. where the amount not corresponding to the true amount indicated in the invoices or documents per tax period is less than 100,000 euro); - ❖ for the crime of concealment or destruction of accounting documents pursuant to Article 10 of Legislative Decree 74/2000, the monetary sanction up to 400 quotas; - ❖ for the crime of fraudulent deduction from the payment of taxes pursuant to Article 11 of Legislative Decree 74/2000, the monetary sanction up to 400 quotas.

-Article 25 quinquiesdecies was then amended by Legislative Decree no. 75 of 14 July 2020, which - transposing the EU Directive 2017/1371 on "the fight against fraud affecting the financial interests of the Union by means of criminal law" (the so-called "PIF Directive") - has introduced the following paragraph 1-bis: "In relation to the commission of the crimes provided for by Legislative Decree no. 74 of 10 March 2000, if committed within the framework of cross-border fraudulent systems and in order to evade value added tax for a total amount of not less than ten million euro, the following fines are applied to the institution:
+Article 25 quinquiesdecies was then amended by Legislative Decree no. 75 of 14 July 2020, which - transposing the EU Directive 2017/1371 on "the fight against fraud affecting the financial interests of the Union by means of criminal law" (the so-called "PIF Directive") - has introduced the following paragraph 1-bis: "In relation to the commission of the crimes provided for by Legislative Decree no. 74 of 10 March 2000, if committed within the framework of cross-border fraudulent systems, connected to the territory of at least one other member state of the European Union, from which a total damage of 10 million EUR or more may result, the following fines are applied to the institution:

-a) for the crime of unfaithful declaration provided for in Article 4, the monetary sanction up to three hundred shares;

-b) for the crime of failure to make the declaration provided for in article 5, monetary sanctions of up to four hundred shares;

-c) for the crime of undue compensation provided for in article 10-quater, the monetary sanction up to four hundred shares."
+- a) for the crime of unfaithful declaration provided for in Article 4, the monetary sanction up to three hundred shares; - b) for the crime of failure to make the declaration provided for in article 5, monetary sanctions of up to four hundred shares; - c) for the crime of undue compensation provided for in article 10-quater, the monetary sanction up to four hundred shares."